OpenNMT/OpenNMT-tf/docs/tokenization.md

 By default, OpenNMT-tf **expects and generates tokenized text**.
 The users are thus responsible to tokenize the input and detokenize the output with the tool of their choice.

-However, OpenNMT-tf provides tokenization tools based on the C++ OpenNMT [Tokenizer](https://github.com/OpenNMT/Tokenizer) that can be used in 2 ways:
+However, OpenNMT-tf provides tokenization tools based on the OpenNMT [Tokenizer](https://github.com/OpenNMT/Tokenizer) that can be used in 2 ways:

-* *offline*: use the provided scripts to manually tokenize the text files before the execution and detokenize the output for evaluation
+* *offline*: use the provided scripts to manually tokenize the text files before the execution and manually detokenize the output for evaluation
 * *online*: configure the execution to apply tokenization and detokenization on-the-fly

-*Note: the `pyonmttok` package is only supported on Linux as of now.*
+*Note: the `pyonmttok` package is only available on Linux as of now.*

 ## Configuration files